-(ii) obtain shareholders' or unit holders' approval of at least 75% in value of the shareholders or unit holders present and voting either in person or by proxy in a general meeting.
+- (i) appoint an Independent Adviser; and - (ii) obtain shareholders' approval of at least 75% in value of the shareholders present and voting either in person or by proxy in a general meeting.

-The Listing Requirements also stipulate that an Independent Adviser must, in relation to the Major Disposal -
+The Listing Requirements also stipulates that an Independent Adviser must, in relation to the Major Disposal,-

-- (i) comment as to whether the Major Disposal and its related proposals (if any) are fair and reasonable in so far as the shareholders or unit holders are concerned.
+- (i) comment as to whether the Major Disposal and its related proposals (if any) are fair and reasonable in so far as the shareholders are concerned.
 Such opinion must set out the reasons for, the key assumptions made and the factors taken into consideration in forming that opinion.
-In arriving at such opinion, the Independent Adviser should comply with the relevant provisions relating to an Independent Adviser's recommendation in Practice Note 15 - Independent Advice Circular issued by the SC pursuant to the Take-Overs and Mergers Code; - (ii) advise the shareholders or unit holders on whether they should vote in favour of the Major Disposal and its related proposals (if any); and - (iii) take all reasonable steps to satisfy itself that it has a reasonable basis to make the comments and advice in respect of the above.
+In arriving at such opinion, the independent adviser should comply with the relevant provisions of Chapter 12 of the Guidelines on Contents of Applications Relating to Take-overs and Mergers on Independent Adviser's Recommendation; - (ii) advise the shareholders on whether they should vote in favour of the Major Disposal and its related proposals (if any); and - (iii) take all reasonable steps to satisfy itself that it has a reasonable basis to make the comments and advice in respect of the above.